 Updated nautilus packages that fix several bugs are now available for Red Hat Enterprise Linux 6.

-Nautilus is the file manager and graphical shell for the GNOME desktop that makes it easy to manage your files and the rest of your system.
-It allows to browse directories on local and remote file systems, preview files and launch applications associated with them.
+The Nautilus file manager is a core component of the GNOME desktop project.
+It allows users to browse directories on local and remote file systems, preview files and launch applications associated with them.
 It is also responsible for handling the icons on the GNOME desktop.

 All users of nautilus are advised to upgrade to these updated packages, which fix these bugs.